AishaMaryam4/Wildlife-detection-model-4/README.md

 A special thank you to the conservationists and researchers who provided the datasets.
 Hat tip to anyone whose code was used as inspiration.

-## Contact
-For any questions or inquiries, please contact me at [sk619kothari@gmail.com]